Food. It’s a huge part of the American culture, and it’s something we just can’t stop talking about.

 Even if there is “bad fat” in a product, the low-fat version is often no better.

-“For example, reduced fat peanut butter adds tons of chemical to lower the total fat intake—not healthy,” says Richter.
+“For example, the reduced-fat peanut butter adds tons of chemical to lower the total fat intake—not healthy,” says Richter.

 Hollywood cardiologist Dr. Adam Splaver agrees, adding that fat-free “basically means carbohydrate full.”